-The introduction of the Retail Energy Code (REC) brings together the code requirements relating to retail energy activities.
-It will govern the operation of faster and more reliable arrangements for consumers to switch their energy supply.
-This will provide a consistent set of arrangements for electricity and gas suppliers and consumers.
-When it comes to the provision of REC services, this means our central services will be driven by both UNC and REC requirements.
-Completion of the REC programme will ensure that our customers can continue to use CDSP services uninterrupted.
-It will introduce faster switching services that interface with existing systems and processes, to allow continued delivery of shipper registration, settlement and transportation invoicing.
-It will also allow our customers to ensure the obligations introduced under the REC can be met by the market through the effective use of central systems by the required dates.
+The introduction of the Retail Energy Code (REC) brings Following the deferral of the Programme for Licensed Parties due to coronavirus (COVID-19).
+Re-planning has since together the code requirements relating to retail energy activities.
+It will govern the operation of faster and more reliable concluded, and Ofgem's revised Programme Plan was approved and baselined on 27th October 2020; the go-live date has arrangements for consumers to switch their energy supply.
+This moved from March 2022 (the base assumption for BP21) to will provide a consistent set of arrangements for electricity and gas suppliers and consumers.
+When it comes to the provision August 2022, along with an increase of programme scope via of REC services, this means our central services will be driven change requests.
+These changes have led to resource, supplier by both UNC and REC requirements.
+Completion of the REC and environment extensions.
+At the average programme run programme will ensure that our customers can continue to use rate of £1 million per month, this extension and scope change Central Data Service Provider (CDSP) services uninterrupted.
+It was initially estimated to cost an additional £6m.
+We have will introduce faster switching services that interface with existing undertaken an exercise to minimise cost impacts as much as possible without compromising our delivery requirements and/ systems and processes, to allow continued delivery of shipper registration, settlement and transportation invoicing.
+It will also or obligations and have been successful in reducing the impact allow our customers to ensure the obligations introduced under to our customers to £1.2m. the REC can be met by the market through the effective use of CSS introduces new functionality and new data flows that will central systems by the required dates.

 In our BP20 document, we included an investment section for our Central Switching Service (CSS) programme.
 The investment we specified was based on the completion of the industry programme by June/July 2021.
-As a result of COVID-19, market participants were afforded a relief period by Ofgem, however the expectations on existing service providers (ESPs) and CSS Providers, collectively termed Parties under Integration (PUIs), were very different with PUIs expected to continue to progress the planned milestones.
+As a result of COVID-19, market participants were afforded a relief period by Ofgem, however the expectations on existing service providers (ESPs) and CSS Providers, collectively termed Parties Under Integration (PUIs), were very different with PUIs expected to continue to progress the planned milestones.
 Throughout this period, we have sought to minimise the cost impact to our customers through optimising and reducing headcount where possible and seeking more favourable commercial terms with our suppliers.
-With the delays that have been introduced this year primarily as a result of COVID-19, and with the latest industry plan still to be rebaselined, our plan assumes a delivery by mid-2022, with post implementation support therefore running through into financial year 2022/23.
-The investment costs include the run costs for the remainder of 2022/23, with £11.8m 2021/22, £20.3m forecast across two years.
-Our approach includes development of our CSS Adaptor, SwitchStream, as an alternative delivery route for Shippers and Suppliers, which provides a key mitigation to protect against any further industry delays.
-They are currently estimated to cost our programme c.£1m for every month of delay.